ohbm-dic/ohbm-dic.github.io/content/kidsreview/2023/english/english.md

 ---

-* Currently registrations are open for the sessions: French I, French II, Greek, Italian I, Italian II, Italian III, Japanese, Korean, Mandarin I, Mandarin II, Portuguese, Spanish and Traditional Chinese (Taiwan)
-* The following sessions are in preparation and the corresponding webpages are under construction: Bengali, English, German I, German II, Marathi
+* This session are in preparation and the corresponding webpages are under construction.

 <!-- ## Presenters and organizers
 1. Name 1 ![Example image](/images/image.png)